Upcoming Children’s Theater in the DMV + Real Reviews

 When Finley Frankfurter’s father, a famed fisherman, is struck by the Big Bad Sickness of the Sea, she embarks on an extraordinary quest for the elixir of life.
 Can Finley, a girl with dreams as vast as the ocean but plagued by self-doubt, save her father against all odds?

-4DMV Kids Review: Calling all mermaids and mermen, princesses and princes!
-This musical tale has beautiful costumes, sea creatures, funny and sad moments and is “magical” from start to finish but “dark at times”.
-Liv mentioned the magical part as she described the songs and funny moments.
+4DMV Kids’ Review: Calling all mermaids and mermen, princesses and princes… This musical tale has beautiful costumes, sea creatures, funny and sad moments and is “magical” from start to finish but “dark at times”.
+My daughter mentioned the magical part as she described the songs and funny moments.
 There are themes of loss and grief embedded in the story, which made it dark at times.
 Even though some of the songs were sad, the beautiful voices kept us wanting more.

-Make sure to mention to your child to keep an eye on the dynamic between main characters Finley and H.S.
+Keep an eye on the dynamic between main characters Finley and H.S.
 Crank.
 It makes for a good lesson that anyone can become family.
-Liv’s favorite character was the princess, who wore a fabulous pink dress and rocked the stage with her vivacious songs.
-This one’s around for a very limited time so make sure to grab tickets quick!
+My daughter’s favorite character was the princess, who wore a fabulous pink dress and rocked the stage with her vivacious songs.
+I absolutely recommend this performance for younger & middle school aged kids!

 She Persisted